hydrojumbo/Laurasaur/README.md

 To use Spreadsheet Campaign, run the IDLE application that came with ActiveState python (should be in your C:\Python27 directory) and open LaurasaurSpreadsheetTest.py.
 Edit the values in this file to match the spreadsheet and message template with which you want to send emails.

+DEPENDENCIES:
+=> You will need to install xlrd, which can be acquired from: http://pypi.python.org/pypi/xlrd

 ### The Values You Edit Are: ###

   template = 'D:\Dev\Laurasaur\Laurasaur\SpreadsheetCampaign\DemoCampaignTemplate.txt'